 Most of the cases are sporadic.
 However, familial disease has also been reported.
-A heterozygous mutation in the coding region of GFAP, an astrocyte specific intermediate filament protein, are associated with most cases of infantile sporadic onset.
+A heterozygous mutation in the coding region of GFAP, an astrocyte-specific intermediate filament protein, is associated with most cases of infantile sporadic onset.

 T2: increased signal in

 - bifrontal white matter which tends to be symmetrical

 - caudate head > globus pallidus > thalamus > brain stem

 - T1 C+ (Gd): enhancement may be seen in the same areas

 Obstructive hydrocephalus secondary to periaqueductal involvement and swelling of basal ganglia may be seen.

 Adult-onset Alexander disease (AOAD) only recognised with any frequency after GFAP was recognised as the mutation has markedly different imaging findings and presentation.
 It has been described as autosomally inherited in some pedigrees, presenting with prominent bulbar symptoms (dysphagia, dysphonia or dysarthria), sleep disturbance and impairment of autonomic function.

 T2: increased T2 signal (demyelination) and atrophy of the